sam016/phonebook-dotnet/README.md

 5. JWT Auth
 6. Swagger
 7. Docker
-8. Uses the concept of Domain Driven Design
+8. Uses the concepts of DDD (Domain Driven Design) and SOLID

 ## Running the Container